 Set the DXM ID from the LCD menu under System > DXM Server ID.
-The DXM can have any unique ID between 1 and 246, depending upon the host Modbus network.
-Other RS-485 server port parameters are set in the configuration software under the Settings > General tab.
+The DXM Controller can have any unique ID.

-DXM Client Configuration-When the DXM operates as a Modbus client device, use the configuration software to configure read or write operations of the DXM Modbus network.
-The DXM communicates with all internal and external peripheral devices using the external Modbus bus RS-485 (M+, M-)
+DXM Client Configuration-When the DXM Controller operates as a Modbus client device, use the DXM Configuration Software to configure read or write operations of the DXM Modbus network.
+The DXM Controller communicates with all internal and external peripheral devices using the external Modbus bus RS-485.

-configured from the factory with Modbus IDs.
-Assign IDs 2 through 10 to Modbus server devices that are physically wired to the DXM.
-Assign IDs 11 through 60 to wireless server devices within the MultiHop network.
+There are four internal Modbus server devices that are configured from the factory with Modbus IDs.
+Assign IDs of 2 through 10 to Modbus server devices that are physically wired to the DXM Controller.
+Assign IDs or 11 through 60 to wireless servers within the MultiHop network.

-Do not assign an ID of greater than 10 to Modbus server devices that are physically wired using the RS-485 port if there is an internal MultiHop ISM radio in the DXM.
-The MultiHop ISM radio attempts to send any Modbus data intended for IDs 11 through 60 across the radio network, which conflicts with wired server devices if the IDs overlap.
-The MultiHop client radio can be changed from the factory default of 11 through 60 Modbus IDs if more hardwired servers are required.
+Do not assign an ID of greater than 10 to Modbus server devices that are physically wired using the RS-485 port if there is an internal MultiHop ISM radio in the DXM Controller.
+The MultiHop ISM radio attempts to send any Modbus data intended for IDs 11-60 across the radio network, which conflicts with wired server devices if the IDs overlap.
+The MultiHop client radio can be changed from the factory default of 11-60 Modbus IDs if more hardwired servers are required.